Should I travel RTW with my family?

-“If a family is traveling through South Africa they need to travel with kids birth certificates or other official documentation.”-Chris Heidrich, Personal Travel Consultant
+“If a family is traveling through South Africa they need to travel with kids birth certificates or other official documentation.”-Chris Heidrich, Travel Planner

 “Make sure you allow enough time to get kids a valid passport–this can be especially tricky for blended families.
 For children under 16 years of age, both of the child’s biological parents or legal guardians must either appear in person at the passport office, or provide a legal document of parental consent.
-For more details, see the State Department’s Tips.” –Jean Ciolli, Content Manager
+For more details, see the State Department’s Tips.” –Jean Ciolli

 5. Choose a Family-friendly airline

 When it comes to families, not all airlines are created equal.
-While it’s not always possible, when you can, choose an airline that offers kid-friendly amenities, or at minimum one who publishes the seating plans for their planes so you can choose the best seats for your family.
+While it’s not always possible, when you can, choose an airline that offers kid-friendly amenities, or at minimum, one which publishes the seating plans for their planes so you can choose the best seats for your family.

 6. Connect Less

 Deciding between a slightly more expensive direct flight versus extra travel time with a layover?
 Unless the connection is mercifully short or can be turned into a stopover, skip it, even if there’s a child discount offered for your kids’ tickets.
 When you’re traveling with children spending a little extra on a more direct route is worth the investment to get to your destination with minimum fuss.

 “For families it’s usually best to have minimum connections, and minimum connection time with little ones, just to connect them through is always a good thing.
 I always try to think about family itineraries from my perspective as a parent and go from there.” – Chris Wadsworth, Senior Travel Consultant